syncfusion-content/asp.netmvc-docs/aspnetmvc/Slider/Appearance-and-Styling.md

 1. In an VIEW page, specify the helper elements to render the “Default Slider”.

-{% highlight html %}
+{% highlight js %}

-/ / Add this code in your view page
+// Add this code in your view page

 @(Html.EJ().Slider("defaultSlider").Value("60").Width("500").ShowRoundedCorner(true))